.

 Jones and Ulysses Paxton are all Americans.

-is the fact that there are humans, or humanoids on Mars, in addition to
+consciousness is the fact that there are humans, or humanoids on Mars,

-the ugly Wells creatures.
-So, doubtless all sorts of fancies
+in addition to the ugly Wells creatures.
+So, doubtless all

-or fantasies would be spun to the public to explain both humans and the
+sorts of fancies or fantasies would be spun to the public to explain both

-very peculiar fact does stand out.
-There are, awkward pauses
+canon, one very peculiar fact does stand out.
+There are, awkward

 Consider, according to these timelines: